THE STYLUS

 Registration is $50 and registering late it is $75.

 You can send a check, but you can also pay online.
-For on-line payment click on http://acboforegon.org/ then click the link for ACB of O Convention and follow the page to the PayPal button for payment.
+For on-line payment click on https://acboforegon.org/ then click the link for ACB of O Convention and follow the page to the PayPal button for payment.

 Hotel reservations must be made by September 27th in order to get the ACBO convention rates.
 Be sure to let the hotel know you are with ACBO.
 You may need to say the entire name and not use the letters; in the past I have found that sometimes this confuses the reservation person.